Impossible (magic show)

 Impossible is a magic and illusion show which received its world premiere in London's West End at the Noël Coward Theatre on 24 July 2015.
 The production features a line-up of magicians who each specialise in different magical disciplines, supported by a team of assistants.
 The show was created by producer Jamie Hendry and directed by Lloyd Wood and Anthony Owen with original music by Ryan Martin and Michael Bradley.

 Productions

 West End (2015)

-The production made its world premiere at the Noël Coward Theatre in London'sWest End on 24 July 2015.
+The production made its world premiere at the Noël Coward Theatre in London's West End on 24 July 2015.
 In June 2015, it was announced that the cast would include Jonathan Goodwin (escapologist), Luís de Matos, Jamie Allan (magician), Ali Cook, Chris Cox (magician), Ben Hart (magician) and Katherine Mills.
 The production received mostly positive reviews.

 UK Tour (2016)

 In November 2015, it was announced that the production would tour the UK, opening at the Mayflower Theatre, Southampton on 3 February 2016.
 A major cast change took place with Josephine Lee, Magical Bones and Lee Thompson joining the cast, with Luís de Matos, Ali Cook, Jamie Allan (magician) and Aaron Crow all leaving.